Profiling DAPHNE Using PAPI

 You can also get a list of the supported events on your machine via the

-PAPI utility (included in the papi-tools
+papi_native_avail PAPI utility (included in the papi-tools package

 on Debian-based systems).